NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Design Power Consumption

 This numeric field contains the pump's rated power consumption in Watts.
 If the user is performing a pressure simulation on the loop in which this pump is found, this value would only be used to estimate pump efficiency.
 During reported calculations, the pump would use the loop pressure drop and current flow conditions along with efficiency to calculate pump power dynamically.
 This field can be autosized.
-When set to autosize the value in the input field Design Power per Unit Flow Rate per Unit Head is used to calculate the design power.
+When set to autosize the type of scaling factor is chosen in the input field Design Power Sizing Method.

 #### Field: Motor Efficiency